vijv/assignment/README.md

 - Re-training - model will require re-training on new data and its performance will need to be re-evaluated and reported to stakeholders

 ## Experiment Design

 It was observed in exploratory data analysis that customers with an international plan have more than 40% churn.
 It was further strengthened by the our predictive model that international calls, charges and plans are among top important features.
 Thus, I am of the opinion that the telecom company should experiment with international plan customer segment to explore ways to reduce churn and improve customer retention.

 **Experiment Objective**

-To deduce if offering a more competitive/niche international plan over the existing one will help to reduce customer churn
+To deduce if offering a more competitive/niche international plan over the existing one will help to reduce customer churn.

 **Experiment Workflow**

-- Telecom company to propose new international plans.
-For this analysis, let's assume the company came up with 2 new plans - Plan A & Plan B
+Let’s assume the telecom provider came up with a new “improved international plan” and will conduct an A/B test to measure drop in churn percentage of international plan customers.

+Test group - customers switched to new plan
+Control group - customers on existing international plan

+***Null hypothesis***

+Test group churn percentage = Control group churn percentage

+***Alternate hypothesis***

+Test group churn percentage ≠ Control group churn percentage

+***Determine sample size***

+Using the correct sample size is important to detect difference between the two churn percentages.

+Baseline churn percentage - 40% (churn percentage among existing international plan customers)

+Let’s assume we want to observer a minimum detectable effect of 4%.

+Applying 95% statistical significance on an online calculator, we get a sample size of 14,000 per group.
+Experimenting with 28k customers seems reasonable for a telecom provider as they have customer bases in millions.

+**Implementation**

-- Randomly select a sample of existing customers with international plans.
-Assuming the telecom company has a huge customer bases, let’s choose a conservative sample size of 30k customers
+- Randomly select a sample of 28,000 existing customers with international plans
-- Randomly divide the sample into 3 groups - Plan A, Plan B & Existing Plan.
-Existing plan customers act as a control group and other two act as test group
+- Randomly divide sample into 2 groups - new plan (test) & existing plan (control)
 - Charge customers as per their treatment group for one billing cycle
 - Measure churn percentage in each treatment group

+**Measure**

+Measure churn percentages in both the groups.
+If we see a minimum drop in churn percentage of 4% then we reject the null hypothesis.

 **Risks**